AI meal logging

 Capture

-Take a meal photo from the app's food logging flow.
+Take a meal photo from the app's logging flow.
+No special setup, no plate alignment requirements.

 02